top of page

 • The camera equipment should be inspected for damage (loose camera head, cracked components, etc.).

 • Scan the room or area before inserting the camera into the line.
-It is important to confirm and record the location of the sewer line so that the property owner can be sure that the sewer line is indeed theirs (and that there has not been a mix-up of video footage, etc.).
+It is important to confirm and record the location of the sewer line so that the property owner can be sure that the sewer line is theirs (and that there has not been a mix-up of video footage, etc.).

-At this point we can start the scope.
+At this point, we can start the scope.
 During this process, we do the following:

 • When pushing the probe through the sewer line, be sure to stop at least five to 10 seconds at the defects to document them.